lpgthayaparan/leannthayaparan/content/event/motem-method-for-optimizing-over-tree-ensemble-models/index.md

 ---
-title: "MOTEM: Method for Optimizing Over Tree Ensemble Models"
+title: "RMP, 2021: MOTEM: Method for Optimizing Over Tree Ensemble Models"
 abstract: >-
   Significant growth in data availability in revenue management, has made the useof machine learning tools core to forecasting and planning.
 In the case of